Cpl. Joseph Zam Jr.

 J. Zam Sr. & Mary Hollo-Zam.
 As a child,

 he grew up on Lockwood Road in Portage Township

 outside of Gypsum, Ohio.
 He was one of the

-couple's eleven children.
+couple's eight children.

 Joseph attended Gypsum School.
 Although he did not graduate, he attended Port Clinton High School for two years.
 Before he was inducted into the army, he worked on area farms as a laborer and in boat construction.

 Knowing that it was just a matter of time before

 he was drafted, Joseph enlisted in the Ohio